wp-plugins/collapsing-pages/readme.txt

 It is largely based off of my Collapsing Pages and Collapsing Archives plugins.

-= What's new for 0.5.alpha? =
+= What's new?=
+* 0.5.1
+    * Fixed menuorder option
+    * Fixed problem with multiple instances
+    * Fixed problems with cookies on page load

+* 0.5.beta
+    * A few more tweaks

+* 0.5.alpha
     * Widget is compatible with wordpress 2.8 (not backwards compatible with 2.7 and previous).
 If you are using wordpress 2.7.1 or previous, please use collapsing pages version 0.4.7 or earlier
     * Can now add parameters to the collapsLink function if you choose not to use the widget (see options section below)
     * Added option to collapse widget

 == Installation ==